soareschen/es6-promise-debugging/README.md

 ## Timeout

-The simplest kind of promise bug is having the promise never being fulfilled inside a constructor.
-This could for example happen when a promise creator forgot to implement the promise constructor body:
+The simplest kind of promise bug is having the promise never being fulfilled by the creator.
+This could for example happen when a promise creator include an empty constructor body:

 ```javascript
 createPromise(function(resolve, reject) {